24 Oct - 4 min read

 The survey, which was hosted on the RinggitPlus website, received 2,996 responses over the course of one week.
 To increase the demographic spread of respondents, RinggitPlus worked with Rev Asia to share the survey to two popular lifestyle websites: Says and Oh Bulan.

 The truth is, responsible financial management is a result of both prudent spending as well as knowledge on how to take advantage of financial products – something many Malaysians fail to do.
-RinggitPlus CEO, Liew Ooi Hann, who is also a certified financial advisor, said that:
+RinggitPlus CEO, Liew Ooi Hann, who is also a licensed financial advisor, said that:

 “With just a bit of basic personal finance knowledge, most Malaysians will be able to save hundreds of Ringgit without changing their lifestyles significantly, simply by optimising the financial products they use to suit their needs.”